lloydkevin/hugo-wd/content/post/2005-12-14-google-blocks-phpbb-searches.md

   - Forum

 ---
 We all know that phpBB is prone to a number of security risks.
-People used to use Google (among other search engines) and search for &#8220;_phpbb_&#8221; to find a list of phpBB sites and try their exploits on them.
+People used to use Google (among other search engines) and search for "_phpbb_" to find a list of phpBB sites and try their exploits on them.
 The phpBB development team addressed this problem a couple versions before.
 They stopped displaying the version number in the footer of the forum.

 ![phpBB Footer][1]